 Gagging, the girl took a frantic look around.
 She was in a modest-sized hall carved out of bedrock, illuminated with a single torch.
 There was a magical circle where she had been warped to, its orange lines fading rapidly until it disappeared to nothingness.
 Leaving only roughly hewn stone floor.

 That was no button!
 That was a warp platform!

-Panicking, Shantae began the Zombie Caravan warp dance, the only one she knew for sure, only to realize she had no Genie magic anymore.
+Panicking, Shantae began the Zombie Caravan warp dance, the only one she could still recall, only to realize she had no Genie magic anymore.
 No transforming into a monkey or an elephant.
 No warping out.

 Gulping nervously, the indomitable girl pinched her nose shut and began exploring.
 It just wasn't in her nature to despair, even as fear of unknown was clawing at her.
 At least it was cool here, or at least felt so after the oppressive heat of the Oubilette.